 Real estate closing changes are still months off and yet an article in Origination News reports that lenders are already going “crazy” over the new CFPB closing disclosure statement.
 The rule modifications that go into affect August 1 are one of the most revolutionary changes to the real estate industry in decades.
 You don’t have to face the changes alone.
-Easy Soft is here to help you through the transition with our real estate closing software.
+Easysoft Legal Software is here to help you through the transition with our real estate closing software.

 Big Changes Ahead